Kinderdijk windmills: Modern day

 The mills are listed as national monuments and the entire area is a protected village view since 1993.
-The mills were inscribed as a UNESCO World Heritage Site at the 21st session of the World Heritage Committee in 1997.
+The Kinderdijk-Elshout complex (which includes the mills) was inscribed as a UNESCO World Heritage Site at the 21st session of the World Heritage Committee in 1997.
 The mills are property of the Kinderdijk World Heritage Foundation.
+Today, Kinderdijk is one of the most visited cultural landmarks in the Netherlands, attracting hundreds of thousands of tourists annually.
+Visitors can explore the windmills via walking paths, bicycle routes, and boat tours, and several mills have been converted into museums.